 Technology & Media Services offers one-on-one and group support for teachers all throughout the school year as well as in the summer.
 Instructional technology activities qualify as professional development under section 1526 and section 1527 if the activity leads to new knowledge about using technology-enhanced methods and strategies to enhance student learning.
 This means you can schedule technology professional development before school, after school and on your prep and have it count toward your voluntary district provided PD hours (professional development that is being counted as instructional time as allowed by Michigan Compiled Law (MCL) Section 388.1701 Section 101(10), may only occur when students are not already receiving instruction).

-Request PD by (1) filling out the form below, (2) going to www.elps.us > STAFF > Request Tech PD or (3) contact Technology & Media Services directly.
+Request PD by going to www.elps.us > STAFF > Technology Work Request.